SchoolOfCode/final-project-reelstack/README.md

 ## Planning

-As a team, we had a week to conseptualise, design, develop and present an app that solves a problem statement of our choosing.
+As a team, we had a week to conceptualise, design, develop and present an app that solves a problem statement of our choosing.
-- We were concscious of the limited time that we had.
-To make our decicsion making processees more streamlined, we used timers and used dot voting.
+- We were conscious of the limited time that we had.
+To make our decision-making processes more streamlined, we used timers and used dot voting.
 - Created a user persona to help guide us with the UX of the project
 - Conducted competitor analysis and performed SWOT assessments
 - Researched competitor app designs and functionality